A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Overview of main results

-We now briefly outline the organisation of this paper. \refs{background} contains background on LLT polynomials, and all definitions necessary to state our main results.
+We now briefly outline the contents of this paper. \refs{background} contains background on LLT polynomials, and all definitions necessary to state our main results.
 In \reft{recursion} and \reft{LLT} we provide sets of relations which uniquely determine the vertical-strip LLT polynomials. \reft{LLTe} states that the right-hand side in \refq{mainResult} satisfies the same set of relations, which implies equality in \refq{mainResult}. \refs{bounce} treats linear relations among LLT polynomials and contains the proof of \reft{recursion}.
 Moreover we give a new characterisation of the (smaller) class of unicellular LLT polynomials in \reft{dyckRecursion}. \refs{colorings} contains bijective results on colorings and the proof of \reft{LLT}. \refs{orientations} deals with the combinatorics of orientations, culminating in a proof of \reft{LLTe}.

 In \refs{applications} we give an overview of related areas and open problems.
 We only mention a few here.
 In \refc{schurExpansion} we state a new signed Schur expansion of vertical-strip LLT polynomials.
-We obtain new expressions for quantities in diagonal harmonics.
-To be more precise, we consider $\nabla \elementaryE_n$ and $\nabla \omega \powerSum_n$, which appear in the Shuffle~theorem and the Square~Paths~theorem, respectively.
-Both these expressions can be expressed using vertical-strip LLT polynomials.
+We obtain new expressions for quantities that appear in diagonal harmonics.
+We consider $\nabla \elementaryE_n$ and $\nabla \omega \powerSum_n$, which appear in the Shuffle~Theorem and the Square~Path~Theorem, respectively, and both of which can be expressed using vertical-strip LLT polynomials.
 As a consequence they are both $\elementaryE$-positive after the substitution $q \to q+1$, see \refc{shuffleCor} and \reft{squarePathsThmLLT}.
 Finally we discuss chromatic quasisymmetric functions and the representation theory of regular semisimple Hessenberg varieties.
 In particular \refc{chromaticRecursion} provides a new characterisation of chromatic quasisymmetric functions of unit-interval graphs.